 Crops emit different combinations of VOCs under different circumstances.
 By targeting VOCs relevant to specific plant diseases or stresses, sensors can alert users to specific problems.

-"Our technology continuously monitors VOC emissions from the plant, without damaging the plant," says Wei.
-“The prototype we demonstrated stores this monitoring data, but future versions will transmit the data wirelessly.
-What we have developed allows growers to identify problems in the field - they wouldn't have to wait to get test results from a lab. "
+“Our technology continuously monitors VOC emissions from the plant, without harming the plant,” says Wei.
+“The prototype we demonstrated stores this tracking data, but future versions will transmit the data wirelessly.
+What we have developed allows growers to identify problems in the field – they shouldn't have to wait to receive test results from a laboratory.”

 How are "green" patches made?

-The rectangular patches are 30mm long and consist of a flexible material containing graphene-based sensors and flexible silver nanowires.
-The sensors are coated with various chemical ligands that respond to the presence of specific VOCs for different crops.
+The rectangular patches are 30 millimeters long and made of a flexible material containing graphene-based sensors and flexible silver nanowires.
+The sensors are coated with various chemical ligands that respond to the presence of VOCs specific to different crops.

 This allows the system to detect and measure VOCs in the gases emitted by the plant's leaves.